Sdernal/physics-ml/README.md

 *There are also some unused features for now like several obstacles and applying random force.
 Maybe it will be finished later.*

-Now let us investigate states of simulation which be used to train neural network(s).
+Now let us investigate states of simulation which be used to train neural network(s) in `Experiments.ipynb`